nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This Developer Guide provides in-depth documentation on the design and implementation consideration behind TeachMeSenpai.
 This guide covers everything you need to know from the architecture down to the feature implementation details of TeachMeSenpai.

-If you're eager to get started, head over to
+If you're eager to get started with TeachMeSenpai, head over to [Setting up, getting started](#setting-up-getting-started)!
+If you'd like to learn more about how TeachMeSenpai was implemented, you can head over to [Implementation](#implementation)!
 You may use this guide to evolve TeachMeSenpai to suit your needs.

 ## **Table of Contents**